LailaLailaMohamed/UserManagementAPI/README.md

 **Potential Project Structure:**

-In a production environment, the solution would encompass separate projects for domains (e.g., UserManagement.Domain) and applications (e.g., UserManagement.API), adhering to best practices for software architecture.
+In a production environment, the solution would contains separate projects for domains (e.g., UserManagement.Domain) and applications (e.g., UserManagement.API), adhering to best practices for software architecture.
-Each project would have defined responsibilities, promoting maintainability, scalability, and ease of collaboration among development teams.
+Each project would have defined responsibilities, promoting maintainability, scalability.